-Mindfulness and Meditation Workshops to thrive in the Modern World.
+Mindfulness and Meditation Workshops and personal sessions to help you thrive in the Modern World.

-I regularly hold Mindfulness and Meditation workshops (see Events page for the next one coming up).
+I regularly hold Mindfulness and Meditation workshops as well as Workshops in the Corporate sector and one to one sessions via Skype or in person at my office in West Bridgford. (see Events page for the next one coming up).

 Because the world is very busy with many responsibilities and pressures, people can lose touch with themselves and get drawn into the rollercoaster of life.